 That brings us to the end of our discussion on bitrate, resolutions, and understanding which of the two is more important for video compression.

-I hope you understood the difference between both and how you need to use both bitrate and resolution (amongst a host of other factors) to achieve great video quality!
+I hope you understood the difference between both and how you need to use both bitrate and resolution (amongst other factors) to achieve great video quality!